dwarvesf/nextjs-boilerplate/docs/EDITOR.md

-# Setting Up Your Editor
+# Setting up your editor

 You can edit the Project using any editor or IDE, but there are a few extra steps that you can take to make sure your coding experience is as good as it can